 Conference attendance has varied over its seven year history.
 Average conference attendance is approximately forty people.
 Attendees travel from various areas of the United States, Canada, United Kingdom, Brazil, Mexico, Australia, Greece, Italy, Germany, Norwary, Finland, Hungary, Iceland, France, Switzerland, Japan, Russia, Czech Republic, Israel, Estonia, Spain, Crimea, and the Netherlands.

 Since the conference’s inception the planning committee has regularly produced a written record of the conference event called the Proceedings.
 The Proceedings include the formal papers submitted to the conference together with transcriptions of the following Q&A and a record of the seminars.

 Seminars have been represented variously over the years in the Proceedings.
 The general and practical consensus now is that an exact verbatim transcription of seminars is both unnecessary and impractical to achieve for technical reasons.
-Currently, seminars are audio taped.
-Facilitators uses the tapes to create an edited transcription meant to convey the basic flavor of the event and the primary points under discussion.
+Currently, seminars are digitally recorded.
+Facilitators use the digital recording to create an edited transcription meant to convey the basic flavor of the event and the primary points under discussion.